duongtd23/AWSIMScriptPy-Client/README.md

 python -m scenarios.cutin.example
 ```
 Make sure to source the folder where Autoware was installed first.
-The two videos below show the execution of this cut-in scenario with different viewpoints
+The two videos below show the execution of this cut-in scenario under two different viewpoints: